 If you can’t find or don’t have baby potatoes, no worries!
 Just use the regular sized ones and cut into bite-sized pieces.

 After the potatoes are cooked, I always drain and rinse with cold water.
-I then place on a tea towel lined baking sheet and allow the potatoes to dry out a little before adding the rest of the salad ingredients and dressing.
+I then place on a (clean) tea towel-lined baking sheet and allow the potatoes to dry out a little before adding the rest of the salad ingredients and dressing.

 If you want your salad less or more ‘wet’ from the dressing, then simply omit or add mayo, about a tablespoon or so at a time until you’ve reached your desired consistency.
 It’s always easier to add than to take away.